 Run a documentation link verifier occasionally, e.g. markdown-link-check.

 The repository probably has coding style configuration files (

 .eslintrc) to partially assist.
 However some developers might not have text-editors configured, so code style may need to be tidied.

-At GitHub keep the “branches” area tidy.
+At GitHub keep the “branches” area tidy and prune the unnecessary branches.
 Of course some may need to remain, but many branches can be deleted after their pull requests have been merged.

 Follow-up with outstanding pull requests.

 If a repository is no longer maintained, and a decision has been made to archive the repository, then follow FAQ How to archive a GitHub repository.